SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

 > **💡 Note**<br>
-> Time stamps in packed numbers:
+> - Regarding DDIC types: When saving dates and times in a database, it is recommended that you use the `datn` and `timn` types in your implementations.
+These types are optimized for their corresponding functions and expressions, offering an advantage over the older `dats` and `tims` types, which require conversion to actual date and time types.
+If you need UTC time stamps to be stored in the database, the `utclong` DDIC type is recommended.
+> - The [DDIC data elements](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_element_glosry.htm) `timestamp` and `timestampl` represent time stamps in [packed numbers](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpacked_number_glosry.htm).
+They are [released](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreleased_api_glosry.htm), and they are used in several ABAP statements and classes covered in the cheat sheet.
 >   - `timestamp`
 >     -  Short form; the time stamp is represented precisely to the second with no decimal places
 >     -  Format: `yyyymmddhhmmss`
 >   - `timestampl`
 >     -  Long form; the time stamp is represented precisely to 100 ns with seven decimal places
 >     -  Format: `yyyymmddhhmmss.sssssss` (in addition to the short form, the seven decimal places are fractions of a second)
->
-> Many code snippets in the cheat sheet include examples that utilize the [XCO library](https://help.sap.com/docs/btp/sap-business-technology-platform/xco-library?version=Cloud), which offers various options for handling dates, times, and time stamps.
+> -  Many code snippets in the cheat sheet include examples that utilize the [XCO library](https://help.sap.com/docs/btp/sap-business-technology-platform/xco-library?version=Cloud), which offers various options for handling dates, times, and time stamps.
 The cheat sheet includes a selection.
 Note that, in most cases, the return value of the XCO calls in the snippets is of type `string`.
 For more detailed information, refer to the class documentation and the [SAP Help Portal](https://help.sap.com/docs/btp/sap-business-technology-platform/xco-library?version=Cloud).
->
-> In [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm), do not use the date and time-related system fields such as `sy-datum` and `sy-uzeit`, and others.
-User-related time and date values (such as `sy-timlo` and `sy-datlo`) can be retrieved using the XCO library as shown below.
+> - In [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm), do not use the date and time-related system fields such as `sy-datum`, `sy-uzeit`, `sy-timlo`, `sy-datlo`, and others.
+User-related time and date values can be retrieved using the XCO library as shown below.

 Example: